Ex Parte Reexamination: Everything You Need to Know

 The USPTO takes the position that a settlement agreement is not a final decision on whether a patent is valid or not and therefore will not terminate the reexamination proceeding.
 They will continue until they have decided whether the patent is valid or not.

 If you need help with ex parte reexamination, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or for companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or for companies like Google, Menlo Ventures, and Airbnb.